 Ocean acoustics is the study of sound and its behavior in the sea.
 When underwater objects vibrate, they create sound pressure waves that alternately compress and decompress the water molecules as the sound wave travels through the sea.
 Sound waves radiate in all directions away from the source.
 The compressions and decompressions associated with sound waves are detected as changes in pressure man-made sound receptors such as a hydrophone, or underwater microphone.
+A scientific echosounder uses sonar technology for the measurement of underwater physical and biological components.
+The sonar and electronics record the time interval between emission and return of a pulse.

 Cyprus Subsea developed ocean acoustic monitoring and detection systems that we’ve integrated into autonomous ocean platforms such as underwater gliders and buoys.